ThePioneerJP/MISA-license-framework/MISA-CLASSIC.md

 ### 4.4 Addable Components

-Derivative licenses may add any components that do not conflict with the existing clauses of the MISA license.
+Derivative licenses may add any components that do not conflict with the existing clauses of the MISA-CLASSIC license.
 Some examples include, but are not limited to:

 - Patent License: Grants users the rights to use any patents held by the contributor that are necessarily infringed by the usage of the software.
 Similar to the Apache License.